maxtepkeev/architect/tests/README.rst

     $ python setup.py test --orm=ORM --db=DB

-where ORM is one of the supported ORMs (django, peewee, pony, sqlalchemy, sqlobject) and DB is one of the supported databases (mysql, postgresql, sqlite).
+where ORM is one of the supported ORMs (django, peewee, pony, sqlalchemy, sqlobject) and DB is one of the supported databases (mysql, pgsql, sqlite) or "all" if you want to test all databases in one go.
 Using the above command will automatically install all the dependencies needed for running tests, so you don't have to do it by hand.